Why Is Male

 by Monica Tadros, M.D., F.A.C.S.

-Male patients tend to seek nasal surgery to straighten the nose, refine the tip, achieve facial balance and improve breathing.
+Male patients seek rhinoplasty nose surgery in NJ to straighten the nose, refine the tip, achieve facial balance, and improve breathing.
 The degree of aesthetic change is rarely drastic.

 How Common Is Male Rhinoplasty Surgery?

 Men are getting nose jobs more often than you may think.
-In 2017, a total of 52,393 males underwent a male rhinoplasty or nose job.
+In 2017, a total of 52,393 males underwent a male nose job.
 This accounted for 24% of total nose surgeries.

-Leading Male Rhinoplasty expert and board certified surgeon, Dr. Monica Tadros favors creating a more natural looking rhinoplasty result -one that is appealingly well-adjusted to the face.
+Leading nose job expert and board-certified surgeon Dr. Monica Tadros favors creating a more natural-looking rhinoplasty result -one that is appealingly well-adjusted to the face.

 Are You a Candidate for Male Rhinoplasty?

-When you visit cosmetic surgeon Dr. Monica Tadros’s office, she conducts a rhinoplasty consultation to determine if you are a good candidate for nose surgery.
-You are most likely a candidate for male rhinoplasty if:
+When you visit Dr. Monica Tadros’s office, she conducts a rhinoplasty consultation to determine if you are a good candidate for nose surgery.
+You are most likely a candidate for a male nose job if:

-- You don’t smoke (or can stop smoking for 2 weeks before your cosmetic surgery)
+- You don’t smoke (or can stop smoking for two weeks before your cosmetic surgery);